 Early Return of Dependents (ERD) applies to a member stationed OCONUS (Outside Continental United States) who experiences a situation that in some instances requires his/her command-sponsored dependent(s) to return to the CONUS (Continental United States).
 The member submits a request up their Chain of Command using Coast Guard Form CG-2026, OCONUS Early Return of Dependents (ERD) Request for TONO/LOA.
-The member’s Command or designated Approving Official (AO) will review the request to ensure it meets the specific JFTR reference, endorse it and forward the request via scan/e-mail to ARL-PF-CGPSC-PSDFS-BAH@uscg.mil for final review and/or approval.
-The member must review the JFTR and cite the appropriate article when submitting their request.
+The member’s Command or designated Approving Official (AO) will review the request to ensure it meets the specific JTR reference, endorse it and forward the request via scan/e-mail to ARL-PF-CGPSC-PSDFS-BAH@uscg.mil for final review and/or approval.
+The member must review the JTR and cite the appropriate article when submitting their request.

 Embarrassing to the United States

 Prejudicial to the Command's order, morale and discipline